 Table B-3 specifies the nominal definition of the Spacecraft Registry elements, the fields, types, and constraints.
 The SANA will define the actual registry tables and it will document the final registry structures.
 These fields are to be treated as the minimal necessary content for the information set.
 Character field lengths are shown to indicate nominal sizes.
 Actual fields may be variable length.

+NOTE: The Spacecraft registry was updated after the publication of the latest version of the CCSDS Global Spacecraft Identification Field Code Assignment Control Procedures, [8], which adopted a qualified spacecraft identifier (Q-SCID) approach tied to Frequency Bands, and the new Unified Space Link Protocol (VN=4), CCSDS 732.1-B-1 [C4].